13222093/13222093/README.md

 ## Hi there 👋 I'm Ari Aziz, an Electrical Engineering Student at ITB

 I am currently in my final year and specializing in Computer Engineering.
-I have a passion for building intelligent systems, won multiple AI-themed Hackathons (both International and National), and am eager to learn and try something new.
+I have a passion for building intelligent systems, won 2 AI-themed Hackathons, and am eager to learn and try something new.

 ---